 Still, many in India saw the arrest as deeply disrespectful.
 Indian officials also said the housekeeper had tried to blackmail the diplomat, which the woman's advocates disputed.

 The episode roiled U.S.-Indian relations, with India taking such steps as removing concrete traffic barriers around the U.S. Embassy and revoking diplomats' ID cards.
 After being indicted, Khobragade complied with a Department of State request to leave the U.S., and the Indian government then asked Washington to withdraw a diplomat from the U.S. Embassy in New Delhi.
-The U.S. complied nu skin.
+The U.S. complied

 The Indian consulate in New York did not immediately respond to messages seeking comment.